-Anna Stylianides, Director
+Anna El-Erian, Director

-Ms. Stylianides has been a director of the Company since July 13, 2015.
+Ms. El-Erian has been a director of the Company since July 13, 2015.

-Ms. Stylianides has 30 years of experience in global capital markets and has spent much of her career in investment banking, private equity, and corporate management and restructuring.
+Ms. El-Erian has over 30 years of experience in global capital markets and has spent much of her career in investment banking, private equity, and corporate management and restructuring.
 She began her career in corporate law by joining the firm of Webber Wentzel Attorneys in 1990 after graduating from the University of the Witwatersrand in Johannesburg, South Africa.
 In 1992, she joined Investec Merchant Bank Limited where she specialized in risk management and gained extensive experience in the areas of corporate finance, structured finance, mergers and acquisitions, structuring, specialized finance and other banking and financial services transactions.
 She was also involved in designing and structuring of financial products for financial institutions and corporations.

-Ms. Styliandes was until most recently the Executive Director of Eco Oro Minerals Corp., a precious metals exploration and mining development company with a portfolio of projects in northeastern Colombia, and is currently a director of Gabriel Resources Ltd., Sabina Gold & Silver Corp., Altius Minerals Corporation and Altius Renewable Royalties Corp.
+Ms. EI-Erian was until January 2021 the Executive Director of Eco Oro Minerals Corp., a precious metals exploration and mining development company with a portfolio of projects in northeastern Colombia, and is currently a director of Gabriel Resources Ltd., Sabina Gold & Silver Corp., Altius Minerals Corporation and Altius Renewable Royalties Corp.